-Ever the resourceful (haha), I pulled a carpe diem and decided to make the most of it and visit other places in Germany, with Hamburg being one of them.
+Being the resourceful woman that I am (!), I pulled a carpe diem and decided to make the most of it and visit other places in Germany… Hamburg being one of them.

 Let’s go back to when I actually got there.
 It took me a whole 5 minutes to fall in love with the town.
 Despite my terrible sense of direction (true story), we all managed to get towards the wonderful lake, the Binnenalster, with its wonderful fountain.
 What an absolute delight of a sight.
 This Alster is a square lake that used to be inside the city walls.
 Today, it is partly surrounded by magnificent white buildings and a couple of metro stations too.
 On the north part, you can also see the Rathaus (city hall) tower, crowning the beautiful view.

 Just on that part, you could spend a good hour enjoying an ice cream, people watching or shopping.
 Yes, shopping.
 I’m sure are not surprised to hear that some of the upmarket shops are located there, right?
 Well, that and Nivea, which is from there.
 Did you know that they have their own scent in a perfume?
 I didn’t until the second time I was there and of course I had to get it.
 Am I the only one here that associates that smell with childhood?

 Anyway, as you follow the lake into town, it spills into little canals that can lead to restaurants and bars.
 If you take a left into the Rathaus, however, and go into it, you will see on the prettiest sites in Hamburg: the Rathaus courtyard.
 It will take you a whole minute to see it, but it’s stunning.
 The fountain there is utterly beautiful and the contrast with the magnificence of the building is great in pictures.
 I only saw this for the first time yesterday in the year 2018.
 Yes, I know, embarrassing.